Alice died Thursday, October 11, 2012, in McKinney, Collin County, Texas, at Emeritus at Stonebridge.

 Alice had two wonderful husbands: she married Cleveland Barrett Waddell [Waddle] in Greenville in 1943, and Maj.
 Dee Gordon McCrary in Denton in 2009, both “Aggie men.”
 She graduated Greenville High School, and attended North Texas State College for Women, receiving her degree from TWU when her children were in secondary school.
 She kept fully occupied throughout her life: was secretary for Dr. Higgins of the TWU Chemistry Department; was self-employed as typist for graduate dissertations; owned Waddell Interiors; worked in the Design Department of Moore Business Forms, Denton; worked for FEMA-Denton in emergency intake, and loved being a volunteer leader for Brownies and Girl Scouts.
 She grew up as a member of the 1st Presbyterian Church, Greenville, but joined Wesley Methodist and remained a member of the 1st United Methodist Church, following her first marriage.
 Alice and Cleve both were officers with Denton Arts Council, and she studied watercolor technique, exhibiting regularly.

-Online condolences may be made at www.mulkeymasondenton.com
+Online condolences may be left at www.mulkeymasondenton.com